anisashukor-te2/technical-english-2/security.rules.md

     // --- USER PROFILES ---
     match /users/{userId} {
-      // WRITE permissions: A user can only write to their own document. allow write: if request.auth.uid == userId;
+      // WRITE: A user can only write to their own document. allow write: if request.auth.uid == userId;

+      // READ (for AUTHENTICATED users): Any logged-in user can read any other user's profile.
+      // This is a broad rule for simplicity within the app's current structure.
-      // READ permissions: This simplified rule is designed to definitively fix the student registration error. allow read: if
+      // Specific session data is still protected by the rules below. allow read: if request.auth != null;

-        // Rule 1: Allow ANYONE to read ANY document where role is 'lecturer'.
+      // GET (for UNAUTHENTICATED users): An unauthenticated user can only GET
-        // This is public information and is ESSENTIAL for the student registration
+      // a document if that document is a lecturer profile.
+This is essential for
-        // query to succeed for an unauthenticated user. resource.data.role == 'lecturer'
+      // the registration query to be validated by the rules engine. allow get: if request.auth == null && resource.data.role == 'lecturer';

-        // Rule 2: Allow an authenticated user to read their own document.
-        || (request.auth != null && request.auth.uid == userId);

-      // NOTE: The previous, more complex rule allowing lecturers to read their students'
-      // profiles has been removed.
-Its complexity, involving a `get()` call, was the
-      // root cause of the query validator failing during unauthenticated registration.
-      // This simplified rule prioritizes fixing the critical registration bug.
+      // LIST (for UNAUTHENTICATED users): An unauthenticated user can perform a LIST
+      // operation (a query).
+The `get` rule above will then be applied to every
+      // document returned by the query, ensuring only lecturer profiles are accessible. allow list: if request.auth == null;
     }

     // Helper functions for session rules